 Weedman's stereo has been stolen.
 We're walking—not particularly quickly—through Trenton, in the heart of New Jersey's state capital, to get to a pawnshop.
 Hours have passed since 11 AM, when Weedman—a 54-year-old Rastafarian named Ed Forchion—first took the lighter attached to his belt loop and ripped the morning's inaugural bowl.
 He's had several hits since, and it's become one of those August afternoons that's so hot and humid somebody's bound to bring up climate change.
-He's wearing his signature T-shirt—"NJ Weedman," it reads, in a style reminiscent of Superman's "S"—and a gigantic fake nug hangs from his necklace.
-He's sweating, and his belly often peaks out, hanging above his pants.
+He's wearing his signature T-shirt—"NJWeedman," it reads, in a style reminiscent of Superman's "S"—and a gigantic fake nug hangs from his necklace.
+He's sweating, and his belly often peeks out, hanging above his pants.
 We can't move more than a foot without being stopped.
 Bus drivers honk their horns in recognition.
 Women shout, "I love you," from across the road.
 Men in flamboyant suits wrap their arms around his shoulders.
 Construction workers shake his hand.

 "The dude belongs in Hollywood," Buck Malvo, a Trenton resident and local photographer, told me earlier this year.

 On a street corner, a clearly inebriated man stops Weedman to chat.
 Another passerby, a young man, gives him a high-five.
 Rachel Joyce, a local singer, promises to soon share her newest tune with him.
 It's as though everyone's a character in a novel, plopped there to greet him.
 One of Jersey's leading pot crusaders, Weedman has just been released from jail, where he had been held for nearly 400 days on charges of witness tampering in a case stemming from an earlier drug bust.
 Out two months when we meet, it's his first time downtown since.
 And on the streets of Trenton, he's a fucking superhero.
-It's as if he's Jesus on his triumphant entry in Jerusalem.
-He is the city's martyr, mascot, king.
+It's as if he's Jesus on his triumphant entry into Jerusalem.
+He is this city's martyr, mascot, king.

-Before his arrest, for nearly two years Weedman had owned and operated the Liberty Bell Temple, his "cannabis church"—where, under what he and others have claimed to be religious protection, medical marijuana patients could gather and smoke together.
+Before his arrest, for nearly two years Weedman (he brands himself as "NJWeedman") had owned and operated the Liberty Bell Temple, his "cannabis church"—where, under what he and others have claimed to be religious protection, medical marijuana patients could gather and smoke together.
 It was akin, he suggests, to a community center, in a city stricken with gun violence and poverty, and without a single hotel to encourage tourism.
 Inside his former Eden, now, there are still pot leaf prints adorning the walls, embroidered into the chairs, stitched into the curtains.
 The "Ten Weed Cannandments" (Number III: "He Who Rolls It Must Spark It") are written, quite clearly and largely, near a prominent doorway.
 (Prior, he had operated a similar institution in Los Angeles, before the cops put it out of business.)
 Next door to the Liberty Bell, he also ran a restaurant named the Joint, where parishioners and laypeople alike could indulge in some late-night dining—chicken wings, turkey burgers, fish sandwiches.
 (Smoking in there, he tells me, was strictly prohibited.)
 The storefront—the church and the restaurant—stands across the street from city hall.

 Clearly, Weedman is a sore spot for local government, something of a perpetual middle finger to the establishment.
 His popularity stems from this very fact; he's loved here because he is always, undeniably, and unapologetically himself.
-He does remains so by frequently running for local office, and by his staunch refusal to eat shit.
+He does so by frequently running for local office, and by his staunch refusal to eat shit.
 He often represents himself in court.
 (He is, according to former New Jersey governor Chris Christie, "relentless.")
 He routinely updates his website (designed in 1998), posts on Facebook, and tweets about his cannabis-related crimes, thumbing his nose at authorities—and popularizing, along the way, the hashtag #NJCAN'TGET12, a reference to his frequent avoidance of conviction through his extensive knowledge of jury nullification.
 There is, too, a charming irony to his existence: He's so dedicated to relaxing and being left alone that he so rarely sits still.
 It's his full-time job.
 He cannot resist fucking with the people who stand in the way of his sole objective, his simplest of pleasures.